From Passive to Proactive: A Hierarchical Multi-Agent Framework for Automated Medical Pre-Consultation

 Although the Evaluator-based scoring offers consistency and reference value, its evaluation focus may differ from real-world pre-consultation settings.
-To validate the usability and clinical relevance of the results generated by the Recipient, we incorporate expert physician evaluation as a complementary metric.
-A total of $40$ samples were randomly selected from a dataset of $1,372$ records.
-For each sample, considering that lengthy dialogues may cause evaluation fatigue and affect scoring consistency, we randomly sampled $5$ out of the $20$ dialogue turns to present to evaluators.
-This sampling strategy balances the need for comprehensive evaluation while maintaining physician focus and reducing cognitive load.
-The sampled dialogue turns, along with the final-round generated Chief Complaint (CC), History of Present Illness (HPI), and Past History (PH) were presented.
-A total of $18$ licensed physicians were invited to participate in the evaluation, with each physician independently assessing $20$ samples.
-Each sample was thus evaluated by $9$ physicians, who assigned a score on a discrete scale from $1$ to $5$.
+To validate clinical relevance, we incorporated expert physician evaluation as a complementary assessment.

+A total of 40 samples were randomly selected from the dataset of 1,372 records.
+For each sample, 5 out of 20 dialogue turns were randomly sampled to present to evaluators, balancing comprehensive evaluation with maintaining physician focus and reducing cognitive load.
+The sampled dialogue turns, along with the final-round generated Chief Complaint (CC), History of Present Illness (HPI), and Past History (PH), were presented to 18 licensed physicians.
+Each physician independently assessed 20 samples, resulting in 9 physician evaluations per sample on a discrete scale from 1 to 5.